MooersLab/writing-time-spent-heatmap/README.md

 Comparing multiple years reveals seasonal patterns.
 The heat map also reveals periods when I have great difficulty completing my daily writing.
 For me, this happens when I am collecting X-ray diffraction data around the clock for several days and preparing multiple presentations concurrently.
-This identifies an area where I need to develop better self-regulation mechanisms, like not committing to two talks in the same two-week period.
+This identifies an area where I need to develop better self-regulation, such as not committing to two talks in the same two-week period.
-I can generally maintain my writing schedule despite teaching, traveling to attend scientific conferences, attending these conferences, and serving on Grant review panels.
+I can generally maintain my writing schedule despite teaching, traveling to and attending scientific conferences, and serving on Grant review panels.

 According to [research by Robert Boice in the 1980s](https://www.sciencedirect.com/science/article/abs/pii/0005796789901447), academics who record their writing effort are four times more productive than those who do not.
 Academics who share their writing progress with colleagues are nine times more productive.

 I started my database 2022 May 1.
 I wrote and deployed `hmj.py` in November 2023.
-It made a difference in terms of expended effort in 2024 compared to 2023.
+It made a difference in the effort expended in 2024 compared to 2023.
-Script `hmgj.py` combines grant and journal writing effort.
+The script `hmgj.py` combines grant and research article-writing efforts.

 ## How it works

 1. I track time spent on various projects by project number and project directory name in an SQLite database, `my time.db`.
-I view and edit this database with DB Browser for Sqlite.
+I view and edit this database with DB Browser for SQLite.
 The schema for the database table `zTimeSpent` is given below for reproducibility.
 2. `hmj.py` reads the database file and searches for journal article entries by project number.
 Mine are in the range of 1 to 999.
 It sums the hours spent per day and generates the heatmap via matplotlib.
 3. A cron job to run `./hmj.py` every morning at 4:00 a.m.
 I stare at the displayed image and then get back to writing.